 - In one fairy tale, a girl is created from "loving tears".
 She winds up redeeming the bad guy by looking into his eyes.

-- In Kirby's Dream Land 3, helping out each character in each stage gets you a heart star.
-These later materialize into the Love-Love Stick that you fight Dark Matter with.
+- In Kirby's Dream Land 3, helping out each character in each stage gets you a Heart Star.
+These later materialize into the Love-Love Stick that you fight Dark Matter and his master Zero with.

 - In The Legend of Zelda: Skyward Sword, a Collection Sidequest involves collecting Gratitude Crystals, which materialize out of a person's gratitude when Link helps him/her out.